Azure/azure-functions-sql-extension/README.md

 - **Input Binding**: takes a SQL query to run and returns the output of the query in the function.
 - **Output Binding**: takes a list of rows and upserts them into the user table (i.e. If a row doesn't already exist, it is added.
 If it does, it is updated).
+- **Trigger Binding**: requires the user to specify the name of a table, and in the event a change occurs (i.e. the row is updated, deleted, or inserted), the trigger will return the updated rows and values along with any associated metadata.

 Further information on the Azure SQL binding for Azure Functions is also available in the [Azure Functions docs](https://docs.microsoft.com/azure/azure-functions/functions-bindings-azure-sql).